Last updated on June 17th, 2021

 Interpretation of Triple Sugar Iron Agar Test

 - If lactose (or sucrose) is fermented, a large amount of acid is produced, which turns the phenol red indicator yellow both in the butt and in the slant.
-Some organisms generate gases, which produces bubbles/cracks on the medium.
+Some organisms generate gases, which produce bubbles/cracks on the medium.

 - If lactose is not fermented but the small amount of glucose is, the oxygen-deficient butt will be yellow (remember that butt has comparatively more glucose than slant i.e. more media more glucose), but on the slant the acid produced (less acid produces in slant as media in slant is less) will be oxidized to carbon dioxide and water by the organism and the slant will be red (alkaline or neutral pH).

 - If neither lactose/sucrose nor glucose is fermented, both the butt and the slant will be red.
 The slant can become a deeper red-purple (more alkaline) as a result of the production of ammonia from the oxidative deamination of amino acids (remember peptone is a major constituent of TSI agar).

 - if H2S is produced, the black color of ferrous sulfide is seen.